ranveerminhas0/nxtgencore/SECURITY.md

 ## Vulnerability Reporting

-If you discover a security vulnerability in this project, please report it responsibly:
+If you discover a security vulnerability, we appreciate your help in disclosing it to us in a responsible manner.

-1. **Do not** disclose the issue publicly (in GitHub issues, Discord channels, or social media).
-2. Contact the project maintainer directly via private message or email.
-3. Include a clear description of the vulnerability, steps to reproduce, and potential impact.
-4. Allow reasonable time for a fix before any public disclosure.
+Please email **[ranveerminhas@proton.me](mailto:ranveerminhas@proton.me)** with a description of the vulnerability and steps to reproduce.
+We will acknowledge your report and work to resolve the issue promptly.
+Please do not disclose the vulnerability publicly until it has been addressed.

 ---

 ## Review and Acknowledgments

-This security audit was conducted using a custom-trained model for automated static analysis and vulnerability detection across the full codebase, covering authentication flows, data handling, external integrations, and command permission structures.

-Individual review and verification was performed by **Marshal**, who validated the findings, confirmed the applied mitigations, and approved this document for release.
+This security policy was reviewed by **Marshal** and validated through automated analysis using a *custom-trained* security auditing model.